-- 1. [LINESMAN AND LINE JUDGE] Ensure that one captain from the team on your side of the field reports to the Referee before leaving the playing area. - 2.
+- 1. [LINESMAN, LINE JUDGE, FIELD JUDGE AND SIDE JUDGE][†] Ensure that one captain from the team on your side of the field reports to the Referee before leaving the playing area. - 2.
 [ON-FIELD TIMEKEEPER] Confirm to the Referee the duration of the intermission, the correct time of day, and the correct time that the second half will commence. - 3.
 [REFEREE] Relay this information to the captains, with the instruction that the teams must be back on the field ready to restart at the scheduled time. - 4.
-[REFEREE] Do not agree to shorten the intermission between halves unless there is a pressing reason to do so (e.g. weather or a previous delay to the game). - 5.
-[REFEREE] When the field is clear of players and coaches, signal the start of the intermission by giving the start the clock signal [S2].
+[REFEREE] Do not agree to shorten the intermission between halves unless there is a compelling reason to do so.
+Remember that half time is an important rest period for players, coaches, officials and others.
+Any decision to shorten it must include a risk assessment of its impact on participant safety. § - 5.
+[REFERE] Signal the start of the intermission by giving the start the clock signal [S2].
 [ON-FIELD TIMEKEEPER] Start your watch on this signal.
 If there is a stadium clock, it too should be started and shall count down the time remaining in the intermission. - 6.
 Maintain possession of the game balls during the intermission. - 7.
-[REFERE] [UMPIRE] Not more than five minutes before the end of the intermission, visit each team (in the place where they have spent the intermission, if necessary) and establish the options for the second half.
-Go first to the team having first choice of option in the second half, and then their opponents.
-[REFEREE] Ensure that both teams know who is kicking off and which goal each team is defending. - 8.
+Second half options:^{\(\lambda\)} - (a) [REFEREE] [UMPIRE] Not more than five minutes before the end of the intermission, visit each team (in the place where they have spent the intermission, if necessary) and establish the options for the second half.
+Go first to the team having first choice of option in the second half, and then their opponents. - (b) [LINESMAN, LINE JUDGE, FIELD JUDGE AND SIDE JUDGE] If the teams are on the field and you are the official nearest to the Head Coach, assist in this by speaking to them and relaying their decision to the Referee [USING CREW RADIO.] † - (c) [REFEREE] Ensure that both teams know who is kicking off and which goal each team is defending. - 8.
 The other officials should go directly to the field and ensure that the chain crew, alternate crew and ball persons are present.
-The responsible official(s) shall ensure that the game balls are taken back to the field. - 9.
-[IN xx0 FORMATION (CREW OF 4)] [LINE JUDGE] [IN xx1/xx3 FORMATION (CREW OF 5/6C/7/8)] [BACK JUDGE] [IN xx2 FORMATION (CREW OF 6D)] [FIELD JUDGE] Make sure that a ball is available for the kickoff.
+The responsible official(s) shall ensure that the game balls are taken back to the field. - [IN xx0 FORMATION (CREW OF 4)] [LINE JUDGE] [IN xx1/xx3 FORMATION (CREW OF 5/6C/7/8)] [BACK JUDGE] [IN xx2 FORMATION (CREW OF 6D)] [FIELD JUDGE] Make sure that a ball is available for the kickoff.